 General Damages – A general damage claim often explores the physical injuries and psychological damages you’ve endured after an accident.
 When making a claim in connection to general damages, the claims process may involve evaluating the injuries severity, and any future implications you encounter.

-If you have been involved in an East Midlands Airport accident that was not your fault, then you might be considering a personal injury claim for compensation.
+If you have been involved in an accident that was not your fault, then you might be considering making East Midlands Airport accident claims.
 If that is the case, then we hope that this online guide has been of use to you.
 In addition to the information that was provided within this online guide, we have supplied some relevant links below.

 Airport Safety and Accident Resources